jaengracio/FilmAppCA2/README.md

 ## How to run the backend

 Run the command 'npm run watch' on the backend folder.
-This runs the backendd server.
+This runs the backend server.

 ### Note*
 When you log in or out, refresh the page to change the navbar. <br />